johnjijojosef/johnjijojosefresume/README.md

 - **Skills Section**: Categorized skill sets to highlight my expertise in specific areas.
 - **Certifications**: Display of my certifications with relevant icons and dates.
 - **Contact Form**: A simple contact form to send messages directly to my email.
+- **Integrated with [EmailJS](https://www.emailjs.com/):** Allows users to send messages directly from the contact form without requiring a backend server.

 ## 🛠️ Technologies Used

 - **Frontend**: HTML, CSS, JavaScript